yowainwright/yowainwright.github.io/src/pages/2017-09-08-javascript-relatable.md

 ---
-title: "JavaScript is relatable"
+title: 'JavaScript is relatable'
-date: "2017-09-08"
+date: '2017-09-08'
 layout: post
-readNext: "/"
+readNext: '/'
-path: "/JS-is-relatable/"
+path: '/JS-is-relatable/'
-meta: "JavaScript is for the people because it is relatable and usable."
+meta: 'JavaScript is for the people because it is relatable and usable.'
 post_index: 51
 categories:
   - javascript
 ---

 JavaScript fatigue real because **JavaScript is relatable**.
 That's why so much is happening with it!
 I remember this always.
 I hope others do too.
 JavaScript has become the most used programming language because it is relatable!
 It was written in a [week](https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript) and delivered to a browser as a prototype.
 It is often looked down on.
 Despite its status, it is used everywhere for many different things.
 JavaScript is a programming language that can be understood in sentiment, starting out, and in very complex applications because it is relatable.